 Research that most sex addicts have suffered some form of past abuse or neglect.
 This person finds the combination of the messages in the fantasy world and the sexual chemical cocktail to the brain to be a salve for their hurting soul.
 Simply put, they medicate the past pain in their souls with sexual acting out, which is their form of medicine.

 In our clinical experience, 80 percent or more of those who struggle with sex addiction have abandonment, abuse or neglect issues of some type in their past.
 These painful events will ultimately need to be addressed for the sex addict to fully heal.

 The person with the trauma based sex addiction has experienced sexual trauma(s) as a child or adolescent.
-This trauma becomes the major repetitive behavior in their sexual addiction.
+This trauma becomes the major repetitive behavior in their addiction.

 To be brief, I will list the characteristics of intimacy anorexia.
 Answer these the way your spouse or partner would answer them about you.
 If you believe that five or more criteria apply to you, then you are probably an intimacy anorexic.

 - Criticism causing isolation